 ABOUT YOUR NEW CREW

 Founded in 1996, Saint Ignatius Chicago Rowing (SICR) provides a rare, highly desirable coed opportunity for Saint Ignatius College Prep students to participate in the sport of rowing.
 SICR is considered one of the top national competitive rowing programs in the City of Chicago.

+SICR aims to continue its legacy of developing highly skilled, competitive rowers by educating and training individuals in the art of rowing.
 Our continued success is rooted in the efforts of our athletes, coaches, parents and board members.
-As a varsity club sport, SICR counts on the efforts of the parent volunteers to support the planning and implementation of facilities, equipment, logistics and regatta support.
+The team has grown significantly over the past 25 years, gaining regional and national recognition.
+As a varsity club sport, operating under the organization of Saint Ignatius Chicago Rowing, Inc., a nonprofit corporation managed by a parent board.
+SICR counts on the efforts of the parent volunteers to support the planning and implementation of facilities, equipment, logistics and regatta support.

 We strive to keep our membership dues low so that the sport of rowing can be accessible to all St. Ignatius students.
 Our athletes come from various socio-economic backgrounds, and approximately 25% of rowers are on a need-based scholarship and pay no fees (or partial fees).